 Continue past the round tower and on to another indoor food market – Torvehallerne – this one a little more expensive than Paper Island!

-Other things to do in Copenhagen
+Other things to see in Copenhagen Denmark

 Tivoli was shut as we visited Copenhagen in winter – it is open again between 24 March and 23 September 2018.
 I would love to have gone inside but we just stood at the gates wistfully looking inside!